sergey-tyan/gymbros/README.md

 ```

 - Since each discount code on Shopify has to be unique, this ensures that user can only claim once during the season.
-- Discount amount is the price of the product
+- Discount amount is the price of the product.
+This means that if user adds several "free" products, discount will be only for 1 product and not for 100% of the order.
 - The webhook that is triggered when user purchases the item marks the wallet that has claimed.

-## Front-end buttons
+## Database

-You can use existing or create 2 buttons with following id-s:

-- `claim-50-discount-button` - for 50% discount claiming button
-- `claim-items-button` - for claiming free items button
-- Clicking on each button connects to the metamask and sends a request to the server that fetches discount
+Redis is used as a simple key-value storage.
+Use `heroku redis:cli -a gymbrosproject` to connect to the redis-cli. `FLUSHALL` to remove all keys.